 DBT Skill: Observe, Describe, Participate

 We can slow down our thoughts and emotions by dealing with them one at a time.
 The core mindfulness skill of “Observe, Describe, and Participate” helps differentiate emotions from thoughts.
 This skill is described fully in the post “Mindfulness Lesson from my Granddaughter.”
-There is also more information in the Additional Resources section below.

 If you have an experience you’d like to share, add a comment at the bottom of the page.
 I’d love to hear from you.

 “Always aim at complete harmony of thought and word and deed.
 Always aim at purifying your thoughts and everything will be well.”